EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    dapr run --app-id finecollectionservice --app-port 6001 --dapr-http-port 3601 --dapr-grpc-port 60001 --components-path ../dapr/components dotnet run
    ```

-1. Open a **new** terminal window in VS Code and change the current folder to `dotnet/TrafficControlService`.
+1. Open a **new** terminal window in VS Code and change the current folder to `TrafficControlService`.

 1. Enter the following command to run the TrafficControlService with a Dapr sidecar: